Sling Testing Tools

 Integration tests example

-The testing/samples/integration-tests module runs some simple integration tests against a Sling Launchpad instance that's setup from scratch before running the tests.
+The IT Samples modules run some simple integration tests against a Sling Launchpad instance that's setup from scratch before running the tests.

 Besides serving as examples, some of the tests in this module are used to validate the testing tools.
 They run as part of the full Sling continuous integration build, so they're guaranteed to be correct examples if that build is successful.